-- 1 8.5 ounce can Planters Deluxe Whole Cashews
+- 8.5 ounces whole cashews, (I used Planters Deluxe Whole Cashews)

-- Whisk the glaze ingredients together in a small bowl until well mixed.
+- Whisk the glaze ingredients together in a small bowl until well combined.

-- Line a baking sheet with parchment paper or foil and spread out the nuts in a single layer.
+- Line a baking sheet with parchment paper or foil and spread out the cashews in a single layer.
 Bake for 10 minutes, and then let cool before serving.

 - Garnish with pomegranate seeds and fresh thyme leaves, if desired.

 - It goes without saying that you want to use quality whole nuts for this recipe.
 I used Planter’s Deluxe Whole Cashews.

 - Spiced nuts are best eaten right away.
 If you need to do them ahead you can coat the nuts first and then bake them just before guests arrive.
 If you’ve got leftovers you can reheat them for a few minutes in a 350F oven to re-crisp them.